 "I'm not ready to throw in the towel yet," Schroder said.

-Over the past six years, Martinez has pursued several fixes for the marina -- from an ambitious $24 million makeover including new concrete docks, a restaurant
+Over the past six years, Martinez has pursued several fixes for the marina -- from an ambitious $24 million makeover including new concrete docks, a restaurant and fuel station to replacing the eastern breakwater wall and dredging.
+But efforts to secure funding from the state Department of Boating and Waterways failed repeatedly.

 Late last year, city leaders thought they were making progress toward meeting the department's conditions to qualify for $3.1 million in loans.
 But in November, the agency abruptly announced that it wouldn't give Martinez any more money for the marina until the city paid off nearly $4 million in outstanding loans.